Joseph W. Pfeifer: After September 11

 Pfeifer at the National September 11 Memorial and Museum, October 10, 2015.

 After the September 11 attacks, Pfeifer left Battalion 1 and served as the Chief of Planning & Strategy of the FDNY Bureau of Operations.
-He also made his effort to create the CTDP, (Center for Terrorism and Disaster Preparedness) which was formally opened in 2004.
+He also made it his effort to create the CTDP (Center for Terrorism and Disaster Preparedness), which was formally opened in 2004.
 On November 7, 2009, Pfeifer was promoted from Deputy Assistant Chief to Assistant Chief.
 During his tenure as the Chief of CTDP, Pfeifer played a vital role on the effects of Hurricane Sandy in New York in 2012, served as an Incident Commander at the Metro North commuter train derailment at Spuyten Duyvil in 2013, and assisted in developing the Ebola response in NYC in 2014.

 On July 12, 2018, Pfeifer retired from FDNY after 37 years of service, making him the last fire chief on site of the September 11 attacks to leave the FDNY.
 On September 12, 2021, he was awarded Knight of the Ordre national du Mérite at the Consulate General of France, New York City by Philippe Étienne, Ambassador of France to the United States.

 On February 18, 2023, FDNY Commissioner Laura Kavanagh appointed Pfeifer as First Deputy Commissioner – the second highest rank in the FDNY.

 On July 26, 2023, Pfeifer provided remarks at a media press briefing regarding a fire and crane collapse in Manhattan.

 On August 7, 2024, Pfeifer was appointed to acting Fire Commissioner after FDNY Commissioner Laura Kavanagh stepped down from her role.
 He served as Fire Commissioner until August 12, 2024, when Robert S. Tucker was appointed by Mayor Eric Adams.

-In an ABC Interview on September 9, 2024, Pfeifer announced he would be retiring again from the FDNY.
+In an ABC interview on September 9, 2024, Pfeifer announced he would be retiring again from the FDNY.
 Pfeifer stated his last day would be September 11, 2024.
 Pfeifer told ABC that he chose September 11 to be his last day because "that was the day I worked the hardest".
 Pfeifer told ABC he plans to write another book and teach at Columbia University.